CoinFabrik/coinbase-api-swagger/javascript-client/docs/AccountsApi.md

 Delete account

-Removes user’s account.
-In order to remove an account it can’t be\n\n- Primary account\n- Account with non-zero balance\n- Fiat account\n- Vault with a pending withdrawal
+Removes user\u2019s account.
+In order to remove an account it can\u2019t be\n\n- Primary account\n- Account with non-zero balance\n- Fiat account\n- Vault with a pending withdrawal\n

 ### Example
 ```javascript